vsezanatodazheeto/filler/.github/README.md

-# filler
+# Filler
-an algorithmic game
+An algorithmic game.

-the algorithm is written using [taxicab geometry](https://en.wikipedia.org/wiki/Taxicab_geometry)
+The algorithm is written using [taxicab geometry](https://en.wikipedia.org/wiki/Taxicab_geometry).

-## short description
+## Short description
 "Filler is an algorithmic game which consists in filling a grid of a known size in advance with pieces of random size and shapes, without the pieces being stacked more than one square above each other and without them exceeding the grid.
 If one of these conditions